 Finding the perfect person is finding someone whose imperfections makes them perfect for you.
 Someone you can talk to about anything, feel comfortable with in those silent moments, laugh with until you cry and cry with until you laugh.
 Someone you can dance in front of with no music and not feel like a complete dork, even though deep down that is exactly what you are and they are ok with it.

-I know ‘happily every after’ takes work and sacrifice, it’s not like you get to see Cinderella arguing with Prince Charming or cleaning up his throw-up after a bout with the flu.
-But that is the reality; the fairytale within the reality.
+I know ‘happily every after’ takes work and sacrifice, it’s not like you get to see Cinderella arguing with Prince Charming or cleaning up his throw-up after a bout with the flu or a nite out with the boys.
+But that is the reality, the fairytale within the reality.

 There are many people out there who no longer love their significant other but stay for money, fear, kids or the myriad of other reasons they might have.
-People who’ve stopped working at their love and let it slip away; inviting wandering eyes.
+People who’ve stopped working at their love, letting it slip away, inviting wandering eyes into their lives and into their beds.

 Some say that love is blind, but we all know that it isn’t.
 The blindness is either the refusal to see the truth or being able to see it and loving them in spite of it.
 I believe that if we were all blind, we might pick very different partners to fall in love with.
 Imagine that for a moment, love based completely on basic needs; leaving your imagination to create the visual.